Jerry Mercer: Career

 Following Mashmakhan's dissolution in the early 1970s, Mercer played for Roy Buchanan, and then The Wackers, before joining April Wine, who were in the process of changing their line-up following the departure of two founding members in 1973.
 His first public performance with the band was as an opening slot for T. Rex and Three Dog Night at Toronto's Exhibition Stadium.
 Shortly thereafter, he completed his first album with the band, Electric Jewels, which contained the hit "Weeping Widow".
 Mercer remained with the band consistently since joining, and played on all their subsequent albums and tours.
 In November 2008, he stated that he was retiring at the end of the year.
 He was replaced by Blair Mackay in January 2009.
 In May 2010, Mercer became the first Canadian to receive a Legends Award at the 10th annual Cape Breton International Drum Festival.

 In his live shows, Mercer was known for lengthy drum solos (often during April Wine's cover of King Crimson's "21st Century Schizoid Man") which frequently include a strobe light show.

 In addition to performing, Mercer was also involved in manufacturing drums with a company he co-founded with Bill Hibbs called Monolith Drums.
 Briefly assuming the brand name "Solstice Drums", now back to Monolith and about to celebrate 20 years of drum making.
 Mercer is no longer involved with Monolith Drums.

+At the end of 1980, Mercer played briefly with Offenbach, a French-Canadian blues-rock outfit.
+He played on the band's 1980 album Offenbach Live à Montreux.

+Discography

+Le Triangle

+Trio formed by Pierre Senecal on organ, Rayburn Blake on guitar and Jerry Mercer on drums who would later form Mashmakhan.